For the First Time (Black Country, New Road album): Tracks

 "Science Fair" embraces the band's maximalist tendencies.
 The composition begins with squalling guitar feedback that disrupts looping viola and saxophone figures, eventually giving way to an aggressive wall of noise.
-Lyrically, it mentions a student living with his mother, who tries the impress a girl he met in a science fair by setting things on fire.
+Lyrically, it mentions a student living with his mother, who tries to impress a girl he met in a science fair by setting things on fire.
 It draws on surreal imagery and references to modern Internet culture, narrated in Wood's stuttering, spoken-word delivery.
 The song climaxes in a frenzied repetition of "It's Black Country out there!", a line that recurs later in the album, encapsulating the group's anxieties about belonging and identity.

 "Sunglasses" is an approximately ten-minute track with elements of math rock and post-punk.
 The revised version opens with a new distorted guitar drone and features a smoother structural transition compared to its earlier composition.
 It also includes a more melodic vocal delivery by Wood, including harmonies and a tone described by some as more vulnerable than in the original.
 The delivery contains references to Fonzie, Richard Hell, and consumer products.

 "Track X" marks the band's stylistic departure, trading the band's usual dissonance for a gentle, orchestral atmosphere, built around a reworked guitar riff adopted from "Sunglasses".
 The arrangement draws comparisons to artists such as Dirty Projectors and Sufjan Stevens, and has been described as an acid folk ballad and post-minimalist composition by music journalists.
 Wood's lyrics are often recounting fragmented memories and of past relationship events.
 Its restrained structure and absence of a climactic breakdown distinguish it from the rest of the album, offering a moment of reprieve and signaling the band's potential future directions.

 The album ends with "Opus", reprising many of the motifs introduced in "Instrumental", but expands them into an eight-minute composition with dramatic scope.
 Influenced heavily by jazz and klezmer, the track cycles through a series of dynamic shifts, alternating between frenzied saxophone leads and quieter violin interludes.
 Wood delivers "rapid left-field", apocalyptic vocals, culminating in the line "What we built must fall to the rising flames", which has been interpreted as a metaphorical declaration of creative destruction.
 The song references Springsteen and revisits earlier lyrical fragments, providing a sense of thematic closure.